Together, we shall meet the challenges of preparing responsible, creative, lifelong learners.

 By November 1 of each year, school district superintendents are required to report to their community at an open public meeting and local school board the district’s compliance for the previous school year according to Division 22 Standards for Public Schools as set forth in Oregon Administrative Rules 581-022-2305.
 Districts are also required to post the report to their websites by November 1.
 Following this report to the Public and the Board on October 19, 2023, the district completed its annual Elementary and Secondary Schools Assurance Form and submitted it to the Oregon Department of Education (ODE) by the required date.

 Phoenix-Talent Schools were in compliance with all but one of the 61 standards (581-022-2320 - Required Instructional Time) and those that had been waived by the Oregon Department of Education for the school year.
-Those waived included the following: Assessment of Essential Skills: Diploma Requirements and the Kindergarten Assessment.

 We believe in Restorative Justice